1. Is Vietnam safe country?

-Ha Giang province – You need to buy a permit, but this applies only for locations 3km from the Chinese border.
+» Ha Giang province – You need to buy a permit, but this applies only for locations 3km from the Chinese border.
 Permits can be purchased at the Immigration office in Ha Giang or a police station in Meo Vac.
-Some hotels in Meo Vac also sell these permits.
+Some hotels in this province also offer these permits.

 THE MOST IMPORTANT RULES: